ConorLeckey/Tileman-Mode/README.md

 Option to include your total level in the total usable tiles, along side your exp tiles.

+Ability to import Ground Marker tiles, if you started playing using the Ground Marker plugin.

 ## Known Issues
 Moving between map chunks will sometimes cause tiles to be missed.